breatheco-de/content/src/content/lesson/learners-starting-guide.md

 3. **Open with LearnPack:**
    - If you are logged in, click the `Open with LearnPack` button.
-   - If not, you can go to the repository pressing the repository button, and refer to the section *Opening Directly on Github* below.
+   - If not, you can go to the repository, press the repository button, and refer to the section *Opening Directly on Github* below.
    ![Open repository button](https://github.com/breatheco-de/content/assets/107764250/6feb769f-a819-4d37-be2d-b9466e9fd60a)

 4. **Choose Environment:**